 WordPress in itself provides a lot of essential tools to build a website.
 And it all comes for free.
 However, website owners who are new to the game might feel a bit overwhelmed by the sheer amount of technicalities to take care of a functional and professional-looking website.

 Luckily for you, there are many hosting providers that offer services tailored to the WordPress system, ensuring a smooth website building and managing process.
-We at 10Web, for example, offer our managed WordPress hosting services for the low price of shared hosting.
+We at 10Web, for example, offer our automated WordPress hosting services, a high-caliber version of managed hosting, for the low price of shared hosting.

-Managed hosting spares all the trouble of dealing with the innate technicalities of owning a website.
+Automated hosting spares all the trouble of dealing with the innate technicalities of owning a website.
 Thanks to automation, the majority of elements of managing a website run automatically without you having to break a sweat.
-If all of this sounds Greek to you, check out this article to learn all about managed hosting and figure out if it’s the right choice for you.
+If all of this sounds Greek to you, check out this article to learn all about automated hosting and figure out if it’s the right choice for you.

 Alternatively, make use of our non-binding 14-day free trial without a credit card requirement and without trial version limitations.
 Meaning, you’ll have full access to the entirety of our services, allowing you to make an informed decision about your website host based on your own experience.